-The Company guarantees the operational performance of its subsidiary NASL in accordance with the contract, up to a maximum of \$18.8 million partially secured by a letter of credit of \$4.9 million (2021 - \$4.8 million).
-This is a long-term contract with 25 years remaining and includes specific price indexing parameters.
+The Company guarantees the operational performance of its subsidiary NASL in accordance with the contract, up to a maximum of \$18.8 million partially secured by a letter of credit of \$4.9 million (2022 - \$4.9 million).
+This is a long-term contract ending December 31, 2047 and includes specific price indexing parameters.
 The contract is to provide airport operations, maintenance services and lifecycle rehabilitation to Iqaluit International Airport.